 - Seek support.
 Ask for help from family members and friends.
 Talk with your child's cardiologist about support groups and other types of assistance that are available near you.

 - Record your or your baby's health history.
-You may want to write down your baby's diagnosis, medications, surgery and other procedures and the dates they were performed, your child's cardiologist's name and phone number, and any other important information about your baby's care.
-This record will help you recall the care your child has received, and it will be helpful for doctors who are unfamiliar with your baby to understand his or her health history.
+Write down the diagnosis, medications, surgery, and other procedures and the dates they were performed, along with any doctor's names and numbers.
+This record will be helpful for health care providers who are unfamiliar with your or your baby's health history.

 Preparing for your appointment

 If a care provider suspects transposition of the arteries, you or your child will be referred to a cardiologist for diagnosis and treatment.

 - Get a complete family history for both sides of your family.
 Ask if anyone in your family has had a congenital heart defect or congenital heart disease.

 - Take a family member or friend with you, if possible.
 Sometimes it can be difficult to remember all of the information provided to you.
 Someone who goes with you may be able to recall information if you forget some details.

 - Write down questions to ask the health care provider.